Andrettin/Wyrmsun/readme.txt

 - Added a few Scrub Forest tiles and a gold mine in Iberia.
 - A faction can now receive more than one event in the same turn.
 - Added "The Sun Shields" flavor event for the Germanics.
-- Added "Skilled Masons" and "Skilled Carpenters" random events.
+- Added "Skilled Masons", "Skilled Carpenters", "Build Observatory?", "Build Library?", "Build Monument?" and "Province Assimilates" semi-random events.
 - Fixed a bug which caused non-persistent event to re-trigger after loading a saved game.
 - Added "The Sequani's Appeal" and "The Battle of Magetobria" events.
-- Added Albania, Andalusia, Attica, Bulgaria, Crete, Macedonia, Peloponnese, Serbia and Thrace provinces to the Earth world map.
+- Added Albania, Andalusia, Attica, Bulgaria, Crete, Macedonia, Naples, North Italy, Peloponnese, Serbia and Thrace provinces to the Earth world map.
 - The encyclopedia can now be accessed through the menu in Grand Strategy mode.
 - Scenarios can no longer be restarted when in grand strategy mode.
 - A province can now be attacked if it is only separated from the attacker by a single water province.
+- Provinces' names now can change according to the faction that owns them, or according to the province's culture.
+- Added 8 events about the legendary rulers of the Swedes and the Danes.
+- Added 23 events about the spread of early Christianity.
+- Added "Prestige" variable for factions, which influences the likelihood of certain events, as well as trade priority.
+Factions with negative prestige can't declare war.
+Prestige can be gained by winning battles (and lost by losing them), or as a consequence of certain events.
+- War can now only be declared against factions with which you share a border with, or if both factions have a coast.
+- Crafting the Scepter of Fire now grants +100 Prestige to the Norlund Clan.
+- Settling Scandinavia now grants +25 Prestige to the Asa Tribe.
+- Provinces of a different culture than the owner now produce only 75% of the resources they would otherwise produce.

 * Maps
 - Dwarven Militia are now possible to be generated in dungeons.
 - Added Belfort map.
+- Added Prague map.

 * Miscellaneous
 - Three new unit settings have been added to the Single Player Game Setup: Basic Squad (four infantry units), Improved Squad (three infantry units and two ranged units) and Advanced Squad (five infantry units, three ranged units and one siege weapon).